sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

 The _Levels_ of SBML represent stratifications of functionality and complexity in SBML.
 Major architectural changes are made from Level to Level.
 Within a given SBML Level, minor revisions to SBML are termed _Versions_ and constitute changes within a Level to correct, adjust and refine features.
 Additionally, to cope with occasional minor editorial changes that may be needed, SBML specification come with _Release_ numbers within Versions.

-Please notify the [SBML Editors](mailto:sbml-editors@googlegroups.com) of problems and other issues in the documents, or any topics, using the issue trackers for each specification.
+Please inform the [SBML Editors](mailto:sbml-editors@googlegroups.com) of problems and other issues in the documents, or any topics, using the issue trackers for each specification.

 ## SBML Level 3